vipersfly23/Lab7_Robot/README.md

 ###Implementation:

 Implementation was first to correctly wire the robot to power the sensors.
 The sensors simply required 5V and GND and an output slot.
-Pins P1.3, P1.4, and P1.5 was used to obtained the analog value, and converted the analog value to a digital value to be analyzed.
-The sensors was than characterized as displayed below:
+Pins P1.3, P1.4, and P1.5 were used to obtained the analog value, and converted the analog value to a digital value to be analyzed.
+The sensors were than characterized as displayed below:

 Left: